breez/breez-sdk-liquid-docs/src/notifications/custom_notifications.md

 # Handling custom notifications

-You can customise the Notification Plugin even further by handling your own notification types sent to the application via push notification.
-Follow the code example below for adding these to iOS and Android.
+You can further customize the Notification Plugin by handling your own notification types sent to the application via push notifications.
+Follow the code example below to add these to iOS and Android.

 <custom-tabs category="lang">
 <div slot="title">Swift</div>